 To calm my nervous system, I practiced Ujjayi Pranayama.
 Here is the practice:

-2. Then take a slow, deep breath through both nostrils.
+Then take a slow, deep breath through both nostrils.
 The passage of the incoming air is felt on the back of the palate and makes an oceanic sound (sa).
-The sound is audible and loud enough to be heard.
+The sound is audible.
+You can use the mantra Saha. – if you want to.

 Ujjayi Pranayama is also helpful when practicing yoga, especially during pain when stretching.
 I remember reading years ago that yoga can give the practitioner the skills to work with pain.